vvvm23/ddpm/README.md

 # Denoising Diffusion Probabilistic Models (WIP)
-PyTorch implementation of "Denoising Diffusion Probabilistic Models" and DPPM improvements from "Improved Denoising Diffusion Probabilistic Models".
+> PyTorch implementation of "Denoising Diffusion Probabilistic Models" (DPPM)
+> and DPPM improvements from "Improved Denoising Diffusion Probabilistic
+> Models".

+The original paper can be found [here](https://arxiv.org/abs/2006.11239)

+OpenAI released a (claimed) improvement upon DDPM, which is incorporated in this repo.
+Their paper can be found [here](https://arxiv.org/abs/2102.09672)

+My aim is to provide an implementation that incorporates elements from both papers whilst remaining (relatively) simple to understand.

 > Currently a work-in-progress.
 Stay tuned!

+## Installation
+`TODO: pip install instructions`

+`TODO: build instructions`

+## Usage

+### DDPM Model
+`TODO: instructions on using the model as a standalone module`

+### Training
+`TODO: instructions on using the training script`

+### Generation
+`TODO: instructions on using sample generation script`

+## Modifications
+`TODO: note any deviations from the original works`

+## Samples
+`TODO: add some nice samples from the trained model`

+## Checkpoints
+`TODO: add trained checkpoints`

+---

 ### TODO:
 - [ ] Forward diffusion